AllergyTalk

 ACAAI is presenting this podcast for educational purposes only.
 It is not medical advice or intended to replace the judgment of a licensed physician.
 The College is not responsible for any claims related to procedures, professionals, products or methods discussed in the podcast, and it does not approve or endorse any products, professionals, services or methods that might be referenced.

-For today’s episode we will be reviewing articles from the May-June 2021 issue of Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.
+Today we joined by Dr. Tim Chow, an assistant professor at UT Southwestern and an assistant editor of Allergy Watch.
+We will be reviewing the July-August 2023 issue Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.

 Articles Reviewed: